usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Module 3 Sprint 3 DITAP Facilitators Guide_Case Study.md

 **Target Audience:** Federal acquisition professionals enrolled in DITAP
 **Facilitator(s):** \[Insert Facilitator Name(s)\]

-## I. Overview & Objectives
+## I. Overview & objectives

 In this session, learners apply insights from solution evaluation to define acquisition strategies and draft components of a user-centered solicitation.
 This session is grounded in Milestone 3 of the Nagivating Stakeholder and Decision-Making Challenges case study, which asks learners to write a Statement of Objectives (SOO), define evaluation criteria, and choose a corresponding evaluation method.

 **Learning Objectives:**
-* Draft a clear Statement of Objectives (SOO) based on discovery and solution analysis
+* Draft a clear Statement of Objectives (SOO) based on discovery and solution analysis.
-* Define evaluation factors that reflect key performance needs and constraints
+* Define evaluation factors that reflect key performance needs and constraints.
-* Identify an evaluation method aligned to solution complexity and risks
+* Identify an evaluation method aligned to solution complexity and risks.

 | Note: This is an extension activity designed to deepen application of the Nagivating Stakeholder and Decision-Making Challenges case.
 It is *not part of the original case study* but builds on previous milestones to help learners connect evaluation decisions to solicitation design. |
 | :---- |

 ## II.
-Materials & Preparation
+Materials & preparation

 **Materials:**
 * Nagivating Stakeholder and Decision-Making Challenges Case Study – Milestone 3 (Evaluation and Solicitation Strategy)